What does it mean to glorify God?

 To glorify God is to extol His attributes—His holiness, faithfulness, mercy, grace, love, majesty, sovereignty, power, and omniscience, to name a few—rehearsing them over and over in our minds and telling others about the singular nature of the salvation only He offers.

-Recommended Resources: Thinking.
+Recommended Resource: Thinking.
 Loving.
 Doing.
-A Call to Glorify God with Heart and Mind by Piper & Mathis and Logos Bible Software.
+A Call to Glorify God with Heart and Mind by Piper & Mathis

 What is the glory of God?